libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

 (typically :math:`\sim 10^{-3}` eV/A) is caused by requiring our forces to be the gradient of a single Hamiltonian.
-This is however of the same order as the error introduced by forcing the total sum of the forces to zero, and less than the error associated with computing QM forces with using cluster with a finite buffer radius (which can be as much as :math:`\sim 0.1` eV/A compared to a reference QM calculation in the full system with PBC).
+This is however of the same order as the error introduced by forcing the total sum of the forces to zero, and less than the error associated with computing QM forces using clusters with a finite buffer radius (which can be as much as :math:`\sim 0.1` eV/A compared to a reference QM calculation in the full system with PBC).
 The figure below illustrates the force fitting process.